Bronya-Rand/Guinevere-UI-Extension/README.md

 ## Features

-1. A complete overhaul of SillyTavern's original UI in one added line of code.
+1. A complete overhaul of SillyTavern's original UI with one click of a button.
     > To put it briefly, SillyTavern's UI hasn't really aged well for some folk, especially those who either come from a AI website like C.AI or were using TavernAI, MikuPad, etc. (Trust me.
 I was on the same boat for a while).
 Well rest easy now that you have full control of the UI with whatever placement, icons, images you wish to add whether it be mimicking a existing UI or making one from scratch!

     <p align="center">